damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 ### Basic User Authentication

-After enabling and configuring LDAP, basic authentication will be available.
+After configuring LDAP, basic authentication will be available.
 Users can then login using their directory credentials.
 An extra tab is added to the GitLab login screen for the configured LDAP server (e.g "**GitLab AD**").

 {: .text-center}
 ![GitLab OU Structure](/images/blogimages/gitlab-ldap/user_auth.gif)